gabriellelittle1/MGJ/README.md

   3. DownloadPaperTool downloads papers.
   4. PDFReaderTool reads the papers, and finds subtopics.
   5. TopicPickerTool allows user to choose which topics to have lessons on.
-  6. NotionTool creates folder called "Learning Plans" with a page for each topic and populating it.
+  6. NotionTool creates folder called "Learning Plans" with a page for each topic and populating it (while using a secondary LLM to check if output is accurate).
   7. YouTubeTool optionally adds links to 3 videos on the subtopics (on each page).

 Next Steps: